NataliaKrajewska/Cleaning-Data-in-SQL/README.md

 <h2>Data Cleaning Steps</h2>

 1. Data loading and inspection.
-2. Date Format Standardization: converting the "SaleDate" column to a consistent date format and creates a new column "SaleDateConverted".
+2. Date Format Standardization: Converting the "SaleDate" column to a consistent date format and creates a new column "SaleDateConverted".
 ---

 ![](Standardizing_Date_Format.jpg)

 ---

-3. Populating Property Address Data: filling missing property addresses based on ParcelID matches with non-null addresses.
+3. Populating Property Address Data: Filling missing property addresses based on ParcelID matches with non-null addresses.

 ---
 ![](Populating_Property_Address_Data.jpg)

 ---

-4. Breaking Out Property Address: splitting the "Property Address" column into individual columns for address, city, and state.
+4. Breaking Out Property Address: Splitting the "Property Address" column into individual columns for address, city, and state.

 ---
 ![](Property_Address.jpg)

 ---
-5. Breaking Out Owner Address: dividing the "Owner Address" column into columns for address, city, and state.
+5. Breaking Out Owner Address: Dividing the "Owner Address" column into columns for address, city, and state.

 ---
 ![](Owner_Address.jpg)

 ---
-6. Changing 'Y' and 'N' to 'Yes' and 'No': replacing 'Y' with 'Yes' and 'N' with 'No' in the "SoldAsVacant" column.
+6. Changing 'Y' and 'N' to 'Yes' and 'No': Replacing 'Y' with 'Yes' and 'N' with 'No' in the "SoldAsVacant" column.

 ---
 ![](Changing_Y_N.jpg)